michaeldayreads/reference/git.md

-# add
+# `add`

-`add` Add contents (files) to the index (snapshot of the working tree) staging them for the next commit.
+Add contents (files) to the index (snapshot of the working tree) staging them for the next commit.
 Only changes to the time of the add will be part of a commit.
 Further changes have to be added again.

 # `branch`